OAC and Patients Bring National Attention to Discriminatory Mississippi House Bill 282

 From an organizational standpoint, the OAC disseminated a news release nationwide calling on the state of Mississippi House of Representatives to withdraw HB 282.
 This bill clearly discriminated against those affected by obesity by restricting their right to dine in restaurants.

 Prior to the bill being deemed “dead,” OAC President/CEO Joseph Nadglowski, Jr., appeared on the CBS Early Show, along with Representative Read, who was a co-author of this Bill.
-This National appearance brought widespread discussion about the Bill and its effects on the obese population.
+This National appearance brought widespread discussion about the Bill and its effects on the population with obesity.

-The OAC strongly felt that HB 282 was outright discrimination against the obese population and an example of the often misguided attempts proposed to address the obesity epidemic.
-In fact, studies have demonstrated that discrimination, ridicule and/or stigma against the obese do not lower obesity rates.
+The OAC strongly felt that HB 282 was outright discrimination against the population with obesity and an example of the often misguided attempts proposed to address the obesity epidemic.
+In fact, studies have demonstrated that discrimination, ridicule and/or stigma against those affected by obesity do not lower obesity rates.
 Instead, the opposite is true.
 Those that are the victims of stigma and/or discrimination are more likely to engage in unhealthy eating behaviors.

 Advocacy at Work